ru ware variations

 The Ru Ware Project

-Whereas Marden's painting is in nine parts and is displayed in a horizontal line, this set has five units and can be displayed in varying numbers and combinations and changed when desired.
+Whereas Marden's painting is in nine parts and is displayed in a horizontal line, this set is in five parts.
+The painted panels and mirror may be displayed in varying numbers and combinations and can be easily changed when desired.

 Size of units shown: 390 x 390 x 33 mm

 Weight per unit: mirror 1.5 kg; panels 1 kg.